lewishowles/components/src/components/content/notification-handler/notification-handler.md

 ## Props

-### notifications
+### `notifications`

 - type: `Object[]`
 - default: `null`

 The notifications to display to the user.

+### `locale`

+- type: `string`
+- default: `null`

+The locale to use when displaying dates.
+To reset to the user's locale settings, set the locale to undefined.

+### `dateFormat`

+- type: `object`
+- default: `{ year: "numeric", day: "numeric", month: "long" }`

+The date format to use in the display of the date.
+To reset to the user's locale settings, set the format to null.

 ### allowReload

 - type: `Boolean`
 - default: `true`

 Whether to display the “Reload” button.
-Deactivating means new notifications will only be shown when something triggers a re-load in the consuming component.
+Deactivating means new notifications will only be shown when something triggers a re-load in the parent component.

 ### allowMarkAllRead